-Kate Palmer - Associate Director of Advisory
+Kate Palmer - HR Advice and Consultancy Director

-She joined in 2009 from a worldwide facility services company where she was Senior HR Manager.
+Kate joined in 2009 from a worldwide facility services company where she was Senior HR Manager.
 Her exploits included providing HR & employment law support to over 30 UK hospitals and dealing with high profile NHS union cases—expertise she now brings to Peninsula clients.

 Today, Kate is involved in all aspects of HR and employment law advice.
-She develops Peninsula’s expert law advisors, and ensures each client gets the answers they need every time they call.
+She develops Peninsula’s expert law advisors and ensures each client gets the answers they need every time they call.

 Kate also works on research & development, creating new processes and services such as BrightAdvice—an advice line offering quick access to qualified employment law and HR support for BrightHR customers.

 As an industry opinion leader, Kate’s expertise is sought after frequently.
 Her authoritative HR and employment law commentary is regularly featured on BBC TV and radio channels as well as in major publications such as The Times.